How to Set Up a Virtual Phone Number

 Plivo will present you with a list of numbers you can rent.
 You can see whether they support voice, SMS, and MMS, and see the monthly fee for each available number.

 As you can see, the price for a local number that supports both voice and messaging is just half a dollar a month — less than the cost of a postage stamp.
 (Remember when we used to send postal mail?)
-Click Buy Number and you’re in business.
+Click Buy Number, and voilà — instant phone number.

 How to forward a virtual number